The main duties of a session moderator are:

-- To complete our feedback form which will be sent to you by email after the session.
+- To complete our feedback form which will be given to you as the session ends.

 We strongly recommend that moderators contact all the speakers in their session before the IMC to get to know each speaker’s paper and research.